skandlab/MutSpot/Readme.md

 ## Output files

 #### Hotspot summary file
 MutSpot outputs a TSV file of all hotspot regions found, ordered by significance of recurrence.
-Overlapping hotspot regions are merged and annotations columns are added to indicate if the hotspots are in gene promoters or UTRs.
+Overlapping hotspot regions are merged and annotations columns are added to indicate if the hotspots are located in gene promoters or UTRs.
 The output file has the following fields:

 1. Chromosome
-2. Start position
+2. Start position (1-based)
-3. End position
+3. End position (1-based)
 4. *P*-value
 5. Length of hotspot (bp)
 6. Mean background mutation probability